oneconcern/datamon/docs/proposals/diamond-design.md

 The individual nodes add files to splits without any co-ordination between them.

 Commit logic handles any conflicts that exist.
 Conflicts can only occur if the same file in the namespace of the bundle is written to by more than one split with different data.

-Diamonds and splits are essentially transitory objects, which live in the metadata namespace of a datamon repo, but may be deleted once completed.
+Diamonds and splits are essentially transitory objects, which live in the metadata namespace of a datamon repo, and can be deleted once completed.

 ## Workflow